corail-research/SeaPearl.jl/docs/src/CP/performance_test.md

 The main observations from the experience are:

 * The time of execution grows over-polynomially with the size of the instance.
-This result was expected as the KEP is a combinatorial problem.
+This result was expected for this combinatorial problem.

 * For instances with significant time of execution (more than 1 second), **Gecode is on average 7.5 times faster than SeaPearl**.